Pjmcnally/lol_app/README.md

 # Patrick's LoL App

+This project will soon be cleaned up and incorperated into my portfolio page.

 __Welcome to my PDX CodeGuild capstone project.__

 This project needs to be modernized to work with new game modes and champions added by Riot.
 I also need to make it work as part of my portfolio.